paleolimbot/pyosmroute/README.md

 ## Installation

 The Python package `pyosmroute` depends on two Python modules: `numpy` and `psycopg2` (when using `pypy` the appropriate package is `psycopg2cffi`).
 All are available via `pip` except `numpy` for `pypy`, which requires [special instructions](http://pypy.org/download.html#installing-numpy).
-The interface to the `pyosmroute` package is the package itself, imported like any Python module, but for debugging it is usually easier to use the command line or R interfaces that are also provided
+The interface to the `pyosmroute` package is the package itself, imported like any Python module, but for debugging it is usually easier to use the command line or R interfaces that are also provided.

+**Note:** The if `pyproj` or `gdal` packages are installed, the algorithm runs significantly faster since a query to the database isn't *really* necessary to project/unproject points, it just makes the dependencies easier.
+Neither of these packages appear to work for `pypy` that I've found so far.

 ### Setting up the OSM Database